FAQ

 No, you are only required to travel to Stanford twice– for the kickoff weekend and for the closing ceremony at the end - this is mandatory.
 The 9-week course occurs online, and it is self-paced.
 You will be required to join a weekly seminar - 2 hours/week every Wednesday.

-How much does the Business Scaling program at Stanford program cost?
+How much does LBAN's Business Scaling Program at Stanford cost?

 -